rtmcardle/McArdlePortfolio/FractalGeometry/README.md

 Each of the images and their relevant methods are discussed below.

 ## [Barnsley Fern](Images/BarnsFern.png)
 This iterated function system begins at a point near the bottom-middle of the screen, then chooses with random weight a transformation to translate the location of the point.
 At each location, the turtle 'stamps' the canvas beneath it and leaving a dot, imitating a stipling technique.
-The transformations are defined such that the resulting collection of points as the number of transformations goes to infinity is a fern-shaped area known as the Barnsley Fern.
+The transformations are defined such that the resulting collection of points as the number of transformations goes to infinity is a fern-shaped area known as the [Barnsley Fern][7].

 ## [Barnsley Leaf](Images/BarnsleyLeaf.png)
 This method defines a straight-line drawing implementation of the Barnsley Leaf.
 This method is interesting to watch with the turtle visible, as it often retraces its steps and rotates quite a lot to achieve this image.